 (1) You shall only trade when the chances are on your side

-Comparing implied and realized volatility
+Comparing implied and realised volatility

 VIX and fair bet volatility